-In addition to eggplant, potato, and tomato (described under those names), Solanum includes a number of ornamental plants.
+In addition to eggplant and potato (described under those names), Solanum includes a number of ornamental plants.
 All have small, star-shaped, five-petaled blue or white flowers with reproductive parts that form a pointed yellow structure in the blossom’s center.
-A few of the species described here produce decorative fruit’edible in the case of S.muricatum, but usually poisonous; if fruit is not described as edible, you are better off not sampling it.Solanum laxum
+A few of the species produce decorative fruit—usually poisonous; if the fruit is not described as edible, you are better off not sampling it.Solanum laxum

-From Brazil, this vine twines rapidly to 30 ft.
+Evergreen or semievergreen vine, from Brazil.
+Twines rapidly to 30 ft.
 Purplish-tinged, arrow-shaped, 1/2–3-in.-long leaves.
 White, 1-in. flowers are carried on threadlike stalks in clusters of up to 12; bloom is almost continuous all year, heaviest in spring.
 Grown for flowers or for light overhead shade.
-Cut back severely at any time to prevent tangling, promote vigorous new growth.
-Control rampant runners that grow along ground.
+Cut back severely at any time to prevent tangling and promote vigorous new growth.
+Control rampant runners that grow along the ground.

 Largest and tallest species.
 Grows to 70 ft. tall, 30 ft. wide.
 Finest texture, with dark green branch...

 Vigorous, upright, thorny tree to 20–25 ft. tall; also available on dwarf rootstock (‘Dwar...

 Originally hybrids between oranges and pummelos, grapefruit trees can reach to 25–30 ft. tall (m...